QuayCity Q3: History

 On 14 December 2020, the QuayLink branding was dropped and the route was rebranded QuayCity.
 A new two-tone yellow and black livery was introduced.

 On 27 March 2022, the route was curtailed beyond St Peter's Basin, with services running between Great Park and St Peter's Basin only.
 On the same date, the route was also amended to run via Jesmond.

 On 24 July 2022, the service was renumbered QA & QB, reflecting the direction travelled around Great Park.
 Changes also saw the link between St Peter's Basin and Wallsend via Walker restored.
 By September 2022, the service reverted to its previous number, Q3.

+On 1 September 2024, the service was further amended, with the section between Brunton Park and Great Park withdrawn.
+The route in Brunton Park was also amended, with buses now operating via Warkworth Woods and Polwarth Drive.
+The direct link between Newcastle and Great Park was replaced by services operated by Stagecoach North East.
+An hourly service running via Gosforth (49) was introduced, with the existing service (X47) via Kingston Park extended up to every 15 minutes.

 Route

-As of September 2022, the service runs up to every 15 minutes during the day (Monday–Saturday) between Great Park and St Peter's Basin, with a half-hourly extension to Wallsend.
-Services operate half-hourly during the evening and on Sunday between Great Park and St Peter's Basin only.
+As of September 2024, service Q3 operates up to every 20 minutes between Brunton Park and Wallsend during the day on weekdays and Saturday, with a half-hourly service between Brunton Park and St Peter’s Basin on Sunday.
+During peak times, service Q3X additionally operates, running fast via Great North Road.

 Fleet and operations

-The service is currently operated by a fleet of nine battery electric Yutong E12 single-deck vehicles, branded in a mustard and black variant of the silver-based Voltra livery and carrying over features such as free WiFi, audio-visual next stop announcements and USB charging points specified on previous Voltra buses.
-These replaced a fleet of nine diesel Optare Versa single-deck vehicles, which were refurbished in December 2020 to Euro VI emissions standard in advance of the launch of Newcastle's Clean Air Zone.
+The service is currently operated by a fleet of battery electric Yutong E12 single-deck vehicles, branded in a mustard and black variant of the silver-based Voltra livery and carrying over features such as free WiFi, audio-visual next stop announcements and USB charging points specified on previous Voltra buses.
+These replaced a fleet of diesel Optare Versa single-deck vehicles, which were refurbished in December 2020 to Euro VI emissions standard in advance of the launch of Newcastle's Clean Air Zone.